microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm package may be included in this product:
+The following npm packages may be included in this product:

+ - @aws-crypto/crc32@3.0.0
+ - @aws-crypto/util@3.0.0
  - @aws-crypto/util@5.2.0

-This package contains the following license and notice below:
+These packages each contain the following license and notice below:

 Apache License
                            Version 2.0, January 2004